Elyce Lin-Gracey: 2023–24 season: First Junior Grand Prix medal

 Lin-Gracey began the season by making her senior international debut at the 2023 Cranberry Cup International, where she finished in fourth place.
 She then made her first appearance on the 2023–24 Junior Grand Prix, finishing fourth at the 2023 JGP Turkey.
 At her second event, the 2023 JGP Armenia, Lin-Gracey won the silver medal.
 She and the event's bronze medalist, fellow American Sherry Zhang, were the only JGP women's medalists that year from countries outside of East Asia.
 Based on her Junior Grand Prix placements, Lin-Gracey was named the second alternate to the 2023–24 Junior Grand Prix Final.
 Going on to compete on the senior level at the 2023 CS Warsaw Cup, Lin-Gracey won the bronze medal in her Challenger Series debut.

-In advance of the 2024 U.S. Championships, Lin-Gracey was named as first alternate for the American women's delegation to the 2024 Four Continents Championships, which were to be held in Shanghai the week after the national championships.
-She came tenth at the national championships, but was thereafter named to the Four Continents team when national champion Amber Glenn opted to withdraw.
+In advance of the 2024 U.S. Championships, Lin-Gracey was named as first alternate for the American women's team to the 2024 Four Continents Championships, which were to be held in Shanghai the week after the national championships.
+She came tenth at the national championships, but was named to the Four Continents team when national champion Amber Glenn opted to withdraw.
 Lin-Gracey placed seventh.